 On 12 March 2020, the World Health Organization officially declared the Covid-19 pandemic.
 In order to limit the impact of the pandemic, the Georgian government took appropriate measures and imposed restrictions such as quarantine, curfew, international flight restrictions and other business restrictions.
 There were also other international restrictions imposed by the different countries, which negatively impacted the number of passengers, as well as the frequency of the flights.
 These measures have had a negative impact on the economy and local businesses, including the Company's operations.
 The Company's management has taken appropriate steps to minimize the impact of the pandemic on the Company's operations.
-In more detail, the Company reviewed periodically its own budget and cut operating costs where possible, ceased capital expenditures except renovation of Kutaisi International Airport, which is mostly financed by interest free loan from Municipal Development Fund of Georgia.
-During 2020, the Company is management is unable to predict all developments which could have an impact on the Georgian economy and consequently what effect, if any, they could have on the future financial position of the Company.
+From March 2021 Covid restrictions was lifted on international flights and Company started to recover its business.
+The Company's recovered most of flight destinations at the year end.
+The recovered passenger volume was 52% compared to 2019 year.
+The Company's management is unable to predict all developments which could have an impact on the Georgian economy and consequently what effect, if any, they could have on the future financial position of the Company.
 Management believes it is taking all the necessary measures to support the sustainability and development of the Company's business.